EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 6. Outputs
 ----------

-* The specification of the outputs is the final step in the unmixing process.
-By default, the final fraction map is the only output:
+* The final component of the regression-based unmixing application involves specifying the outputs.

-  * :guilabel:`Folder`: Specifies the output folder where results are saved.
-  * :guilabel:`Name`: Specifies the base name of the final fraction map.
-We add the suffix ‘_mean’ to this file as the default ensemble decision fusion is based on averaging.

-* The advanced options allow user to save additional files created during the unmixing process, and to derive additional maps from the final fraction map.

-  * :guilabel:`Decision Fusion (Ensemble)`: Selection of different statistics to evaluate the ensemble output.
-The following statistics are implemented: mean (default, suffix ‘_mean’), median (suffix ‘_median’), inter quartile range (suffix ‘_iqr’), and standard deviation (suffix ‘_std’).
-  * :guilabel:`Save`: Check to save Training Samples, Predictions, and Models.
-These outputs will be stored for each class and with a suffix ‘_run’ for each ensemble iteration in separate subfolders.
-  * :guilabel:`Create Class Fraction RGB`: Check to create a RGB class representation of the final fraction map.
-The RGB color of a specific pixel is the weighted mean value of the original class colors, where the weights are given by the corresponding class fractions.
+  * :guilabel:`Output class fraction layer`: Path/filename to store the final fraction maps of the target classes.
-  * :guilabel:`Derive Classification from Fraction Map`: Check to derive a discrete classification map from the final fraction map.
-The winner class per pixel corresponds to the maximum class fraction.
+  * :guilabel:`Output classification layer`: Optional output to store a discrete classification map derived from the final fraction map, where each pixel is assigned the class with the maximum class fraction.
+  * :guilabel:`Output class fraction variation layer`: Optional output to store the variation of the intermediate fraction maps from ensemble modeling.

+* Two additional options enable the user to modify the output fraction map.

+  * :guilabel:`Robust decision fusion`: Option to determine the method of combining intermediate fraction maps from ensemble modeling.
+The default setting involves utilizing the mean and standard deviation.
+By selecting this option, the combination is based on the median and interquartile range.
+  * :guilabel:`Sum-to-one constraint`: Option for post-hoc normalization of fractions to ensure they sum to one.
+This involves dividing the fractions of each class by the total sum of fractions across all classes.

-* Specify the following outputs (and skip the advanced options):
+* Specify the following outputs:

-  * :guilabel:`Folder`: *path to your working folder*
-  * :guilabel:`Name`: :file:`fraction_level1_estimation.bsq`
+  * :guilabel:`Output class fraction layer`: Path/filename to store the final :file:`class fraction layer`

 7. Run the application
 ----------------------

-* Click on the |action| button to run the application.
-The outputs appear in the Data Sources panel.
+* Execute the process.
+The outputs will be visible in the :guilabel:`Data Source` panel.

 8. Visualize the urban land cover fraction map
 ----------------------------------------------

-* Display the newly created :file:`fraction_level1_estimation.bsq`.
-The file consists of 4 bands, where each band represents a fraction map of the defined target classes.
-Display the fraction map in a useful render style and appropriate contrast stretch:
+* The :file:`class fraction layer` consists of 4 bands, where each band represents a fraction map of a respective target class.
+Display map in a useful render style and appropriate contrast stretch:

-  * e.g., as **multibandcolor** RGB composite of three target classes in a single Map Window.
+  * e.g., as multiband RGB composite of three target classes in a single Map Window.
 For stretching fraction maps to the full range of possible fraction, set :guilabel:`Min` = 0 and :guilabel:`Max` = 1.
-  * e.g., as **singlegray** image per target class in multiple Map Windows.
+  * e.g., as singleband greyscale image per target class in multiple Map Windows.
 For stretching fraction maps to the full range of possible fraction, set :guilabel:`Min` = 0 and :guilabel:`Max` = 1.

 * Visually explore your fraction map.
-You may open :file:`enmap_berlin.bsq` in a separate Map Window for comparison.
-You may use the **Identify** tool together with the **Identify cursor location values option to display fraction values** |identifytools2| of pixels.
+Display :file:`enmap_berlin.tif` in a separate Map Window for comparison.
+You may use the **Identify** tool together with the **Identify cursor location values** |identifytools2| option to display fraction values of pixels.

 .. image:: tut_img/15_vismaps.png
    :width: 100%

 .. admonition:: Learning activities

-   * **D1**: Visually explore the fraction map (:file:`fraction_level1_estimation.bsq`).
+   * **D1**: Visually explore the fraction map (:file:`class fraction layer`).
 How are level 1 land cover distributed across the urban gradient.
 Are the fraction values physically plausible?

      .. raw:: html